-The maximum number of Shares reserved for issuance under the Plan at any one time shall not exceed 17,568,727 Shares.
+The maximum number of Shares reserved for issuance under the Plan at any one time shall not exceed at any time 10% of the then-issued and outstanding Shares.

-The total number of Options awarded to any one individual in any 12 month period shall not exceed 5% of the issued and outstanding Shares as at the Award Date (unless the Company becomes a Tier 1 issuer and has obtained disinterested shareholder approval).
+The total number of Options awarded to any one individual in any 12 month period shall not exceed 5% of the issued and outstanding Shares as at the Award Date (unless the Company becomes a Tier 1 issuer of the Toronto Stock Exchange or Toronto Stock Exchange - Venture (a "Tier 1 Issuer") and has obtained disinterested shareholder approval).